Israel mobilizes thousands of reservists for new fighting in Gaza

-A military official, speaking on the condition of anonymity in line with military regulations, said that the military will be operating in parts of Gaza City where the Israeli military has not yet operated and where it believes Hamas is still active.

-The official said that Israeli troops are already operating in the Zeitoun and Jabaliya neighborhoods of Gaza City to prepare the groundwork for the expanded operation, which is expected to receive approval from the chief of staff in the coming days.
+A military official, speaking on the condition of anonymity in line with military regulations, said that troops will operate in parts of Gaza City where they have not yet been deployed and where Israel believes Hamas is still active.
+Israeli troops in the Zeitoun and Jabaliya neighborhoods of Gaza City are already preparing the groundwork for the expanded operation.

-Gaza City is Hamas’ main military and governing stronghold and Israeli troops will be targeting Hamas' vast underground tunnel network, the official added.
+Gaza City is both Hamas’ military and governing stronghold and one of the last places of refuge in northern Gaza, where hundreds of thousands are sheltering.
+Israeli troops will be targeting Hamas’ vast underground tunnel network there, the official added.

 Although Israel has targeted and killed much of Hamas’ senior leadership, parts of the militant group are actively regrouping and carrying out attacks, including launching rockets towards Israel, the official said.

-It remains unclear when the operation will begin, but it could be a matter of days.
-The official said 60,000 reservists will be called up in the coming month, one of the largest mobilizations in months.
+It remains unclear when the operation will begin, but it could be a matter of days and such a mobilization of reservists is the largest in months.

-Prime Minister Benjamin Netanyahu has consistently said objective of the war is to secure the release of the remaining hostages and ensure Hamas and other militants can never again threaten Israel.
+Prime Minister Benjamin Netanyahu has said the objective of the war is to secure the release of remaining hostages and ensure Hamas and other militants can never again threaten Israel.

-The planned offensive, first announced earlier this month, has heightened international condemnation of Israel and fueled fears of another mass displacement among Palestinians.
+The planned offensive, first announced earlier this month, comes amid heightened international condemnation of Israel's restrictions on food and medicine reaching Gaza and fears of another mass displacement among Palestinians.

-Netanyahu said on Aug.
-9 that it would span parts of Gaza City and the central camps.
-Hundreds of thousands of displaced people are sheltering in the city and it holds some of the last remnants of critical infrastructure.

 AP journalists saw small groups heading south from the city this week, but how many will voluntarily flee remains unclear.
 Some said they were waiting to see how events unfold before moving yet again, and many insist nowhere is safe from airstrikes.

+“What we’re seeing in Gaza is nothing short of apocalyptic reality for children, for their families, and for this generation,” Ahmed Alhendawi, regional director of Save the Children, said in an interview.
+“The plight and the struggle of this generation of Gaza is beyond being described in words.”

-The call-up comes as a growing campaign of exhausted reservists is accusing the government of perpetuating the war for political reasons and failing to bring home the remaining hostages.
+The call-up comes as a growing campaign of exhausted reservists accuses the government of perpetuating the war for political reasons and failing to bring home remaining hostages.

 The families of the hostages and former army and intelligence chiefs have also expressed opposition to the expanded operation in Gaza City.
 Most of the families of the hostages want an immediate ceasefire and worry an expanded assault could imperil bringing the 50 hostages still in Gaza home.
 Israel believes that 20 are still alive.